fossmentor-official/streamlit-based-python-inventory-system/README.md

 ### Objective:

-Build a console-based system that manages inventory for a small business.
-The system should allow admins to create, update, view, and delete products in the inventory while keeping track of stock levels and handling multiple users with role-based permissions.
+A basci gui-based system that manages inventory for a small business.
+The system allow admins to create, update, view, and delete products in the inventory while keeping track of stock levels and handling multiple users with role-based permissions.

-### Requirements & Functionalities:
+### Main Features:

 1. **User Authentication and Role Management**